Table of Contents

 - Eight areas of improvement – see below.

-As already mentioned, the Echometer One-on-One software contains many templates that help you to develop direct reports in performance reviews.
+As already mentioned, the Echometer One-on-One software contains many templates that help you to develop employees in performance reviews.
 There are also templates for agile teams in particular, some of which are interactive and visual.
 You can find a simple example of this here – and take a look at our tool using the button below.

 1-1 Call template Echometer Software